We have been raising animals on our farm for over 10 years—sheep, dogs, cats, chickens, turkeys, guinea pigs, ponies, donkeys, and a pig.

 Feeding and Diet

 It is very easy to overfeed a pig, and it is also very unhealthy for them.
 Part of a pig’s adorableness is his fat tummy, but a pig should never be so overweight that they have rolls of fat.
-It is important to feed your pig adequately and healthy.
+It is important to feed your pig adequately and healthily.

 For breakfast, Ramses generally has mini-pig pellets mixed with whatever we have for breakfast, such as oatmeal, a pancake, and some fruit.
 We make sure to cook all these things without salt or sugar as pigs cannot process these spices adequately.

 Throughout the day, we collect various kitchen scraps (tops of carrots, bits of celery, extra salt-free noodles or rice) for his supper.
 Remember that pigs should not eat all the table scraps.
-The image of a farmer feeding the slop pail of scraps to the pigs is meant to quickly fatten them for slaughter not support the healthy longevity of a pig's life.
+The image of a farmer feeding the slop pail of scraps to the pigs is meant to quickly fatten them for slaughter not supporting the healthy longevity of a pig's life.

 And Ramses’ bedtime snack consists of his pellets.
 We also make sure that our pig is able to root most of the day.
 This enjoyable exercise lets him supplement his diet in the most natural way and keeps him lean (sort of).